 Hunter Litigation Chambers has the depth and capability to handle the full range of commercial litigation, arbitration, product liability, aboriginal, administrative, labour and employment, public law litigation, and criminal and quasi-criminal matters.
 In addition to their trial level practice, counsel from the firm appear regularly in the British Columbia Court of Appeal, Supreme Court of Canada, and in the federal courts, including the Federal Court of Appeal and Tax Court of Canada.
 Our senior lawyers are experienced appellate counsel and often provide specialized appellate services to lawyers whose practices are primarily at the trial level.

-The firm embraces a strong commitment to professional and academic excellence with many of its lawyers having clerked for justices of the superior courts of Canada, including the Supreme Court of Canada.
+Committed to professional and academic excellence, many of the firm’s lawyers have clerked for justices of Canada’s superior courts, including the Supreme Court of Canada.

 Commercial Litigation is a primary practice area for Hunter Litigation Chambers.
 All of the counsel in the firm practice in this area.
 In addition to the experience of our senior lawyers, our junior and intermediate counsel are developing strong reputations as competent and creative commercial counsel.
 The firm is able to assemble a team capable of handling commercial matters of any size and complexity.